danilexn/camos/README.md

 ```bash
 camos
 ```

+### Using _CaMOS_
+To get detailed instructions on how to use _CaMOS_, please visit our [Wiki](https://github.com/danilexn/CMS-TEA-DZNE/wiki) page.
+You will find information about the core functionality and the built-in _plugins_.

 ## Creating plugins
 **CaMOS** offers a modular way to create plugins, which are automatically loaded when you run the program.
 This is based in the concept of *Tasks*.
 There are three types of *Tasks*, which inherit from a universal *Base* task. *Base* contains the essential methods to run, plot and move the data through CaMOS - and generate the corresponding GUI signals.
 To write a plugin, you first have to select between one of the four *Tasks* available: